 Collaboration

-Build relationships with tax, treasury, FP&A, and business ops teams.
-Group finance sits at the heart of the business, so use that visibility wisely.
+Build relationships with Tax, Treasury, FP&A, and Business Operation teams.
+Group Finance sits at the heart of the business, so use that visibility wisely.

-Group Reporting is rarely the end point.
+Group Reporting is rarely the end goal.
 It’s a launchpad.
-Within 12 to 24 months, many ACA qualified accountants move into:
+After 12 to 24 months, many ACA Qualified Accountants use this experience to move into broader roles across the business, such as:

 In a competitive job market, the smartest move is the one that builds on what you already do well while giving you the tools to grow.
 For ACA qualified auditors, consolidation and group reporting roles offer just that: structure, challenge, visibility, and momentum.